Ministry of National Defense (Uruguay)

 The Ministry is headquartered in the 8 de Octubre Avenue in Barrio Tres Cruces, Montevideo.
-The current Minister of Defense is Javier García Duchini, who has held the position since March 1, 2020.

 History

 The General Constituent and Legislative Assembly established after the Preliminary Peace Convention of 1828 appointed José Rondeau as Provisional Governor.
 On December 22, Rondeau appointed Colonel Eugenio Garzón as Minister of War and Navy, this being the first government department dedicated to the administration of the militia in the newly created Uruguayan State.

 In 1933 this government department adopted the current name of Ministry of National Defense of Uruguay.
 In 1987, the headquarters were installed in the old Blixen de Castro Residence on 8 de Octubre Avenue, in barrio Tres Cruces.

 On March 1, 2005, Azucena Berrutti became the first woman to hold the position of defense minister in Uruguay.
 On April 1, 2019, President Tabaré Vázquez dismissed Minister Jorge Menéndez and the entire Defense leadership after a scandal resulting from the Special Honor Court that tried José Nino Gavazzo.